carolramsey/CS373-Fall-2016-Carol-Ramsey/_posts/2016-10-30-Week10-CarolRamsey.md

 **Tip of the Week**

-When using End Note, the Groups and Group Sets are separate organizing structures.
+When using End Note, references in the library can be added to one or more Groups.
+Each Group is part of a Group Set.
+My Groups is a Group Set that is created at installation and can't be deleted.
+You can create up to 500 Group Sets and save an unlimited number of references, but you can create only 2 levels of organization, the Group and Group Set.